|Colossus Re-enactment To Mark 70th Anniversary

 Colossus was the first electronic computer, but news of its existence was kept top secret for 30 years because of the sophistication and sensitivity surrounding the encryption it had helped to break.

 Designed by British telephone engineer Tommy Flowers, Colossus was built to speed up code-breaking of messages encrypted using the highly sophisticated Lorenz cipher used in communications between Hitler and his generals during World War II.

-The first prototype was built in Block H at Bletchely Park, now home to TNMOC, the UK'S National Museum of Computing, using valves that had originally been purposed for telephone exchanges.
+Having been built at the Post Office Research Station in Dollis Hill, the first prototype was delivered to Block H at Bletchely Park, now home to TNMOC, the UK'S National Museum of Computing, using valves that had originally been purposed for telephone exchanges.

 Colossus occupied the size of a living room (7 ft high by 17 ft wide and 11 ft deep), weighed five tonnes, and used 8kW of power.
 It incorporated 2,500 valves, 501 of which were thyraton switches, about 100 logic gates and 10,000 resistors connected by 7 km of wiring.